richardclose/dbshim/README.md

 (I felt I was fighting with path-dependent types all the time), and too much of a heavy framework.

-*DBShim* works with tuples and case classes.
+*DBShim* works with tuples, case classes, and types returned from method calls.
 It uses macros to generate the necessary calls to `ResultSet.getXxx` and `PreparedStatement.setXxx`, so it should to be fast, though I haven't benchmarked yet.
 Nullable columns are represented as `Option`s.

+Instances of `JdbcBinder` are created for tuples and case classes by `JdbcBinder.create[A]`.
+Create a `JdbcBinder` for a factory method like this:
+`val binder: JdbcBinder[MyType] = JdbcBinder.func[MyType].create(makeMyType _)
+`.
+It is necessary to convert the method to a function, as shown, so that the macro has a type to work with.

 This version is a first cut -- there is a lot of work to be done on the ergonomics of the API, so method names and signatures will change.